web-push-libs/web-push-php/README.md

 <?php

 use Minishlink\WebPush\WebPush;
+use Minishlink\WebPush\Authorization;

 $endpoint = 'https://android.googleapis.com/gcm/send/abcdef...'; // Chrome

-$auth = [
+$auth = new Authorization(
-    'GCM' => 'MY_GCM_API_KEY', // deprecated and optional, it's here only for compatibility reasons 'VAPID' => [
-        'subject' => 'mailto:me@website.com', // can be a mailto: or your website address 'publicKey' => '~88 chars', // (recommended) uncompressed public key P-256 encoded in Base64-URL
-        'privateKey' => '~44 chars', // (recommended) in fact the secret multiplier of the private key encoded in Base64-URL 'pemFile' => 'path/to/pem', // if you have a PEM file and can link to it on your filesystem 'pem' => 'pemFileContent', // if you have a PEM file and want to hardcode its content ],
+    'private_key', // ~44 chars, the secret multiplier of the private key encoded in Base64-URL 'public_key', // ~88 chars, uncompressed public key P-256 encoded in Base64-URL
-];
+    'subject' // can be a mailto: or your website address );

 $webPush = new WebPush($auth);
-$webPush->sendNotification(...);
+$webPush->queueNotification(...);
 ```

 In order to generate the uncompressed public and secret key, encoded in Base64, enter the following in your Linux bash: